MD2Korg/software.md2k.org/content/howto/mPerf/pg-phone.md

 <img src="/img/howto/mPerf/AutoSenseChest.png">

 The blue chest band has a buckle that snaps together and holds it to your chest.
 It can be adjusted to fit your body for a pretty snug fit.
-To the immediate left and right of the buckle you should see two black ports where the black wires can be plugged in as shown.
+To the immediate left and right of the buckle you should see two black ports where the black cables can be plugged in.
+Position the belt so that the ports face down towards your feet as shown.

 # What to Do Each Day

-- Wear the wrist sensors
+- Wear the wrist sensors and carry the smartphone with you.
-- Confirm the phone is collecting data
+- Every 2-3 hours, check to confirm the phone is collecting data.
-- Charge phone and sensors every night
+- Charge phone and sensors every night.

 ## How to Charge the Devices